 INESS offers an open, interactive, language independent platform for building, accessing, searching and visualizing treebanks.
 All its functionality can be used online through a web browser.

 INESS hosts treebanks for many languages, including treebanks which have been created by others.
 The INESS project is also building its own large treebank for Norwegian, NorGramBank, obtained by parsing automatically with an LFG grammar.
-Part of NorGramBank will be efficiently manually disambiguated with the LFG Parsebanker, while the rest is stochastically disambiguated.
+Parts of NorGramBank have been efficiently manually disambiguated with the LFG Parsebanker, while the rest is stochastically disambiguated.
 To get an idea what one can do with NorGramBank, check out the blog NorGram-tall.

 The XLE-Web interface can be used for interactive parsing and disambiguation with LFG grammars for various languages.

 INESS is part of the CLARINO Bergen Center and a site of the CLARIN Knowledge Center on Treebanking.

 How to cite INESS

 If you use any INESS services in your research, for instance, to search or annotate treebanks, we request an acknowledgement to INESS, mentioning the webpage https://clarino.uib.no/iness and the following reference in your publications: